Why Some Blog Writers Become Incredibly Popular and You Can, Too.

 The light that shows the way

-We often follow recommended links, but sometimes where we visit isn’t somewhere we will want to return to.
+We often check out recommended authors, but where we visit isn’t always somewhere we will return to.

-So, assuming their content interests you, if you’re drawn in and become a subscriber to any of them, ask yourself why.
+So, assuming their content interests you, if you’re drawn in and become a subscriber to any author / blogger, ask yourself why.

-It is within your answer where you will discover what each of their personal touch of magic is.
+It is within your answer where you will discover what each of their personal touch of magic is for you.

 I believe you’ll find that each blogger you become a regular reader of creates a special kind of connection with you.